The Math Neighborhoods Schools Food & Drink Jobs Programs Plan My Visit

 Neighborhoods worth knowing

-Detroit is a city of massive contrasts. block by block.
-These are the neighborhoods where relocating families actually land.
+Detroit is a city of massive contrasts, block by block.
+These are the neighborhoods where relocating families actually land, and who they're best for.

 Corktown City

 One of Detroit's most intact residential neighborhoods.
-Tree-lined streets, beautiful historic homes, the West Village Farmers Market anchors the community.
+Tree-lined streets, beautiful historic homes, and the West Village Farmers Market anchors the community.
 Feels like a small town inside a big city.
-The neighborhood watch is actually active.
-Great for families who want space and community.
+The neighborhood watch is active, people know each other.
+Great for families who want a yard, a porch, and actual community at prices that are hard to believe ($190K median).
+Schools are a challenge but families here supplement with charters.
+Sunday morning: farmers market haul, lemonade on the porch, kids riding bikes while you chat with neighbors across the fence.

 $190KMedian home